 The history of American money can be traced back to the times of colonial America.
-The Continental Congress had made the use of dollar legal even before American independence.
-This dollar was based on Spanish milled dollars that were prevalent in the economy of colonial America.
+The Continental Congress had made the use of dollar legal even before independence which was based on Spanish milled dollars that were prevalent in the economy of colonial America.
 The Spanish milled dollars were a set of 8 coins and were principally based on Spanish economy.

 A systematic research and set of proposals later, the Congress and founding fathers of United States established the system of dollars and evaluated its international market value.
 Under the leadership of Alexander Hamilton, the dollar system was integrated in United States economy with the approval of Coinage act of 1792.

 Upon the passing of 1878, Bland-Allison Act, the Congress authorized use of silver standard legal tender coinage in minting.
 Due to this act, monetary value of minted coin remained the same.

 Irrespective of the actual weight and value of metal that was used to make the coin, silver was stored as an asset by the government.
 However, its market value did not affect the denomination and valuation of the dollar that was in circulation.
 The silver coinage had to be replaced with gold, due to constant fluctuations of the cost of silver.

 The Gold Standard Act was passed in the Congress on 14th of March 1900.
 This act made gold, the standard legal tender coinage of the United States.
 During World War I, due to unstable demand-supply relation in European market, corporations based in United States began to suffer financially.

 The treasury department eased the standards, so that the corporations could stop trade with European nations and could also pay off loans taken from European banks and governments.

 During the course of the war, United States refrained from very active participation in the war.
 It was the only nation to maintain the gold standard from 1915-1917, which was the era of the worst economic conditions.